 Solo 401(k) Eligibility Requirements

 To qualify for a solo 401(k), an individual must be self-employed and have no full-time employees.
-However, business owners with part-time employees like, freelancers and independent contractors would still qualify for a solo 401(k).
+However, business owners with part-time employees, such as freelancers and independent contractors, would still qualify for a solo 401(k).

 The second requirement to be eligible for a solo plan is that you must verify your earned income.
 Meeting both of these requirements will qualify business owners for an individual 401(k).